TYPO3-Documentation/t3docs-screenshots/README.rst

 This project provides a way to take screenshots of the TYPO3 CMS in a scripted way.

-First, the user browses a TYPO3 instance to take notes of a click path for a new screenshot.
+First, the user browses TYPO3 instances to take notes of a click path for a new screenshot.
 Next, the click path gets forged to a ``screenshots.json`` file.
 Then, all ``screenshots.json`` files get executed by the screenshots runner which produces the screenshots.
 Last, the user compares the actual screenshots to the original screenshots in the screenshots manager and copies over if approved.

+In order to provide a wide range of screenshots, this project comes with a set of pre-configured TYPO3 environments with initialized page trees, so-called *suites*.
+Each TYPO3 instance of a suite can be accessed at a specific URL and configured for use by the screenshot runner in the ``screenshots.json` file.

 Activity of the screenshots runner: